 You have two choices for translating your videos.

 - Add translated subtitles at the bottom: Doing subtitles is less expensive, especially if you already have a written script and you don’t need to pay to transcribe it.
 Once you have an English script you get it translated and then it's just a simple edit to put the subtitles into the video.
+Here is an article about the difference between subtitles and captions.

 - Do a voice-over: A voice-over would entail translating the script, hiring the foreign language speaking voice talent, recording the script and then dubbing the video over with the foreign language track.